yterletskyi/aws-lambda-i18n/README.md

 The library is intended to use as an AWS Lambda Layer to localize backend API responses.

-The library looks at the `Accept-Language` header to determine what language to return response on.
+The library looks at the `Accept-Language` header of the HTTP request to determine what language to return message on.

 Usage: